zkxs/neos-api/doc/api.md

-# API Documentation
+# API
 These APIs are subject to change as this project is still very much a work in progress.

 ## New User Session List

 Returns a list of sessions that are likely related to new users.
 Mentors rejoice!

 The first character of the response will be `N` if there is a new element not present the last time this route was called, otherwise it will be `X`.
 This feature is intended to be used to play a notification sound when a new session appears.

 **Request:** `GET http://localhost:3030/sessionlist`